 Sustainable wellbeing workshops

-If you’re interested in learning about sustainable wellbeing and how nature can help you reflect, grow and heal, I run seasonal workshops with a focus on the following areas; acceptance, authenticity, relationships and emotions.
+If you’re interested in learning about sustainable wellbeing and how nature can help you reflect, grow and heal, we run seasonal workshops with a focus on the following areas; acceptance, authenticity, relationships and understanding emotions.

 WHAT TO EXPECT: A WINTER WORKSHOP ON ACCEPTANCE